Psoriasis is an inflammatory skin condition characterized by red, itchy, and scaly patches.

 What is psoriasis treatment like?

 Ultraviolet light treatments have been improved over the last few decades to suppress inflammation.
 Delivering this specific form of light (narrowband ultraviolet B 308nm) with a laser only to the affected areas allows for faster treatments and fewer treatment sessions.
 Side effects are diminished as normal skin is spared (unlike full-body treatments).
 Treatments take 5-10 minutes, are pain-free, and optimally are performed 2 or 3 times a week.
 Eight treatments are typical, but each treatment plan is specialized for the patient.
 Many patients have significant improvement in several weeks with remissions lasting several months or more.
 Excimer laser treatments are often covered by insurance.
+To learn more about topical and laser treatment options for psoriasis, watch our recent webinar video HERE

 What Treatment is available?